steven2358/kmbox/README.md

 Usage
 ---

-The name of each function uses the prefix "km_" to minimize interference with other toolboxes.
+The name of each function uses the prefix `km_` to minimize interference with other toolboxes.
 Usage of each function is specified in the function file itself.

 Most algorithms have a corresponding demonstration file in the "demo" folder that bears the suffix "_demo".
 These programs can be executed without setting any additional parameters.